openedx/frontend-app-authoring/docs/decisions/0002-feature-based-application-organization.rst

 This ADR documents an approach and rules of thumb for organizing code modularly by feature, informed by articles and prior art.

 Note on terminology: "feature" and "module" are used interchangeably in this ADR.
-In general, the feature refers to the semantically significant thing, whereas the module refers to the directory of code pertaining to that feature.
+In general, the feature refers to the semantically significant thing, whereas the module refers to the directory of code pertaining to that feature..

 Decision
 --------